Caterina Jarboro: Biography

 Jarboro was born in 1898 as Katherine Lee Yarborough in Wilmington, North Carolina.
-Her father John was African-American and her mother Annie was Native-American.
+Her father John was African American and her mother Annie was Native American.
 She had at least four siblings and was raised Catholic, having been baptized at St Thomas Church in her hometown.

 Jarboro studied in North Carolina and then in New York.
 She sang in the theater musical Shuffle Along and in James P. Johnson's Running Wild.
 In 1930 she debuted in opera with Verdi's Aida at the Puccini Theatre in Milan, Italy.

 In 1933, twenty-two years before Marian Anderson's début at the Metropolitan Opera, impresario Alfredo Salmaggi hired Jarboro to sing with his opera company at the New York Hippodrome.
 She was presented in the title role of Verdi's Aida.

 Later she appeared with the company as Sélika in Meyerbeer's L'Africaine.
 She was the first female black opera singer ever to perform a leading role with an otherwise all-white company in America (baritone Jules Bledsoe had sung Amonasro with the Cleveland Stadium Opera in 1932).
 This milestone earned Salmaggi special recognition from First Lady Eleanor Roosevelt.
 Many other opera appearances throughout Europe followed.

 She returned to the United States in 1941.
 Among her performances were a recitals at the Town Hall in 1942 and Carnegie Hall in 1944.
 The New York Metropolitan Opera Association invited her to become a member, but when they realized she was not Italian, but Afro-Indian, they denied her membership.
 After a lengthy and successful career she declined membership when a second invitation was extended.
 She retired in 1955.
-She was a member of Alpha Kappa Alpha Sorority Incorporated.
+She was a member of Alpha Kappa Alpha sorority.

 Jarboro died on August 13, 1986, in Manhattan at age 88.
 Her siblings alive at her time of death were Joseph Yarborough of Philadelphia, and Anna Gayle of Palmetto, Florida.